-We Are Not Meant To Do Life Alone: Social Wellness And The Need For Connection
+We Are Not Meant To Do Life Alone

 At The Banyans, one of the models we are proud to use is the Integrated Wellness Approach of the National Wellness Institute co-founder Dr. Bill Hettler.
 As outlined in our previous blog post, the dimensions of wellness according to this model are physical, emotional, spiritual, intellectual, environmental, financial, protectoral, nutritional, occupational, financial, and social wellness.
 We have so far discussed the four of these dimensions, physical wellness, emotional wellness, environmental wellness, and intellectual wellness.
 The focus of this blog post is another important dimension of wellness: social wellness.

 According to The University of California, social wellness refers to “one’s ability to interact with people around them.
 It involves using good communication skills, having meaningful relationships, respecting yourself and others, and creating a support system that includes family members and friends”.
 Essentially, social wellness is about having positive relationships and being able to maintain them in a healthy way.